stjordanis/drug-discovery-with-h2o4gpu/README.md

 # Drug Discovery using H2O4GPU
-ReLeaSE solution solved with: H2O4GPU, Anaconda, Docker, CUDA 10, RDKit, TensorFlow-GPU, OpenChem and more!
-Please be aware that this is a very large container and takes several minutes to build.
+ReLeaSE solution solved with: H2O4GPU, Anaconda, Docker, CUDA 10, RDKit, TensorFlow-GPU, OpenChem and more: This ios a large container designed for portable, reproducible, enterprise-level drug discovery.
+So,please be aware that this is a very large container and it takes several minutes to build.

 ## Reinforcement Learning for Drug Discovery using H2O4GPU
 Drug Discovery using H2O4GPU based off of the following paper: Deep ReLeaSE (Reinforcement Learning for de-novo Drug Design) by: